Nisi Shawl: Personal life and influences

 They live in Seattle, Washington, where they review books for The Seattle Times as a freelance contributor.

 Shawl is bisexual and uses they/them pronouns.
 They stated in 2018 that they increasingly identify as genderfluid.

 Among those who have influenced their work, they have named writers Colette, Monique Wittig, and Raymond Chandler; as well as speculative fiction authors Gwyneth Jones, Suzy McKee Charnas, Joanna Russ, Samuel R. Delany, Howard Waldrop, and Eileen Gunn.

 Awards

 Their stories have been shortlisted for the Theodore Sturgeon Award, the Gaylactic Spectrum Award, and the Carl Brandon Society Parallax Award.
 Writing the Other received special mention for the James Tiptree Jr. Award.
 In 2008, they won the James Tiptree Jr. Award for Filter House, which was also shortlisted for a World Fantasy Award.
 In 2009 their novella Good Boy was additionally nominated for a World Fantasy Award.
 Their 2016 novel Everfair was nominated for a Nebula Award.
+Their novel Making Amends is currently nominated for the 2025 Endeavour Award.

+They were awarded a 2018 Kate Wilhelm Solstice Award by the SFWA.